-Pre-funded default resources of \$250m (repayable upon demand) are provided in cash from ASX.
-These funds together with margins from ASX Clear and ASX Clear (Futures), default fund contributions lodged by participants of ASX Clear (Futures) and the CCPs own funds are combined into one portfolio and invested into various assets through a Trust.
+Pre-funded default resources of \$650m (repayable upon demand) are provided in cash from ASX and Participant contributions.
+These funds together with margins from ASX Clear and ASX Clear (Futures), ASX Clear default funding and the CCPs own funds are combined into one portfolio and invested into various assets through a Trust.